Data mutability and ownership: Terality vs pandas

 Data in a Terality structure (whether a Series or a DataFrame) is never shared with any other structure.
 Mutating a structure is guaranteed not to mutate any other structure.

 With Terality, chained indexing (as described in the first section) will never mutate the original DataFrame.
-Use pd.DataFrame.loc
+Use (and the iloc

 variant) instead of chained indexing when you want to assign to the result of an indexing operation.